victor-dfm/mini-card/README.md

 # Mini Card

 This project is about a banner, which adapts depending on whether it is on a web or mobile device.
-Whe you click the button it changes colour.
-It uses jquery, scss and html.
+When you click the button it changes colour.
+It uses jQuery, scss and html.

 ## Get started